seandenigris/XML-Parser/repository/XML-Parser.package/XMLWellFormedParserTokenizer.class/README.md

-This is tokenizer for well-formed XML documents that supports DTD subsets and entity replacement.
+This is a tokenizer for well-formed XML documents that supports DTD subsets and entity replacement.